 The Diversity Travel Award is designed to promote attendance at the annual APA conference or a division co-sponsored conference (e.g., the National Conference in Clinical Child and Adolescent Psychology, Future Directions Forum, Miami International Child and Adolescent Mental Health conference).
 Other conferences will be considered with a written justification of how the proposed conference will enhance your professional career.

 Up to four $500 travel awards are available to support travel for graduate students or early career professionals (no more than 10 years since earning your doctorate).

 - This award is open to graduate students in APA or CPA accredited master and doctoral level programs OR ECP’s.

 - Applicants must be a member of SCCAP.
 SCCAP is free to join for students and post-docs (https://sccap53.org/join/).

 - If selected the awardee will be required to submit conference receipts for registration and travel to receive the Diversity Travel Award funds.

 Applications are due by Dec 20 before 5:00 pm EST. If you have questions about eligibility criteria or other parts of the application process, please contact SCCAPDiv53@gmail.com

 *Applications will be evaluated based on the financial need and benefit of attending the conference on the applicants’ professional development.
 Although you do not need to be a presenter to apply for this award, priority will be given to applicants who are presenting at the conference.

-Please apply by submitting your application online:
+Please apply by completing the application below.

 Erlanger Turner, PhD